rdpoor/mu/README.md

 ## design notes

-### Thought exercise

-Compose a bit of music.
-Figure out what pieces of the system are missing and write them in order to make the music.
-Don't worry about making it clean -- cleanup can happen after lessons learned.

-I can tell now that I'll need an extensible vector-like object.
-C++ must have such a thing in its library.
-Else I can create one easily enough.

-Towards a SequenceStream class: imagine I have a Stream object that plays some motif (of any complexity) at time 0.
-I want to be able to say "play that motif at time A, B, and C" (Now that a stream has distinct getStart() and getEnd() methods, it can start before time 0, but use time 0 as a downbeat.
-That should prove to be handy.)

-On that topic, a FileReadStream object could carry an offset parameter that defines the "downbeat" of a sound file, assuming it doesn't happen exactly at 0.
-This is somewhat analagous to the baseline value for a font.

-### Thoughts on a SequenceStream

-A sequence stream takes N sources, where each stream is offset by a different time, and mixes them together.
-We could choose to abut streams (not start one until another has finished) so we're only playing one stream at a time, but we shouldn't go that route until computation time becomes an issue.

-A SequenceStream could be quickly built out of existing stream
-objects: a DelayStream for each input and a single MixNStream.
-That might be a good exercise in figuring out how to reuse components.

 ### Stateless vs Stateful Streams

 A stateless stream is one that will always produce the same output